Saturday, July 4, 2009

 A Bit of Knowledge: What a Habit, a Forest and the ISO Setting Have in Common

-Nothing really, just thought it will be interesting title for my post.
-However, this bit of knowledge tip has nothing to do with a digital camera technicalities, and probably some of you don't want to be bother with.
-This post has to do with our habits we need to work on, or let's just say I need to work on.
-So you are a nature person, and if you on the lookout for birds and animals you need to be sometimes fast, and if it is something rare, boy then you really need to be fast.
-One turn and your object of interest may run away or fly away.
-Therefore, if you are going into a deep forest and you have limited time because of the moving object, then do this - before entering increase your ISO accordingly.
-For the longest time I would come from hiking in the forest, and yet be very disappointed with my photos quality, especially nice action photos, yet blurred.
-This time I made a point to increase ISO to 400 or 800, and yet happy results - I think I can live with graininess, but not blurriness.
-Small tip if applicable - sometimes you can use flash if you wish, but it will not work with telephoto lenses.
+Nothing really; I just thought it would be an interesting title for my post.
+However, this bit of knowledge has nothing to do with digital camera technicalities, which maybe some of you don't want to bother with.
+This post has to do with our habits we need to work on, or, let's just say, I need to work on.
+So you are a nature person, and if you are on the lookout for birds and animals, you need to be fast.
+If it is something rare, then you really need to be fast.
+One turn, and your object of interest may run away or fly away.
+Therefore, if you are going into a deep forest and you have limited time because of the moving object, then do this: before entering, increase your ISO accordingly.
+For the longest time, I would come from hiking in the forest and be very disappointed with my photos quality, especially nice action photos that were blurred.
+This time I made a point to increase ISO to 400 or 800, with happy results.
+I think I can live with graininess, but not blurriness.
+A small tip, if applicable: sometimes you can use flash if you wish, but it will not work with telephoto lenses.

 I am actually happy with the above photo.
-It could have been better, but I couldn't do much about background.
-Its the bit of back light on the squirrel on this photo that I am not that happy about, but still, I am satisfied.
-Lastly, if you notice the photo has green tint.
-Interesting enough, in this area every time I take photos, I always get this green natural light shining on the object.
-It happened the same when I took photo of Matthew once too in the same spot - he looked a bit green to me when I processed the photo, wasn't sure why.
+It could have been better, but I couldn't do much about the background.
+It's the bit of backlight on the squirrel in this photo that I am not that happy about, but still, I am satisfied.
+Lastly, if you notice, the photo has a green tint.
+Interesting enough, in this area, every time I take photos, I always get this green natural light shining on the object.
+It happened the same when I took a photo of Matthew once too in the same spot; he looked a bit green to me when I processed the photo, and I wasn't sure why.

-What is so nice about digital SLR or digital point and shoot cameras today?
+What is so nice about digital SLRs or point-and-shoot cameras today?
 The ISO can be changed on the fly.
-The newer cameras now have also less graininess, and some have higher ISO than 1600.
+The newer cameras now also have less graininess, and some have higher ISOs than 1600.
 Do you remember the conventional SLR?
-Yes, ISO was function of the film we used to shoot with.
+Yes, ISO was a function of the film we used to shoot with.

-Lastly, speaking of habits.
-If comes to operating a digital camera I have few more bad habits.
-The list goes like that - sometimes I forget to take the cup of the lens, I forget to put back the flash card after download [I did it many times, and I did with film too], and many times I forget to change to default settings when I take moon photos the night before.
-This is because I don't change it right after, and I am fanatic if comes to shooting objects in action - I am fast, but not fast enough to think about changing my settings.
+Lastly, speaking of habits, when it comes to operating a digital camera, I have a few more bad habits.
+The list goes like that: sometimes I forget to take the cup off the lens, I forget to put back the flash card after downloading [I did it many times, and I did it with film too], and many times I forget to change to default settings when I take moon photos the night before.
+This is because I don't change it right after, and I am a fanatic when it comes to shooting objects in action.
+I am fast, but not fast enough to think about changing my settings.
 So I thought this would be a nice exercise to work on my bad habits.

-The above photo was taken at our local Shepard's Bush Conservation Area, Aurora, Ontario - so be on the lookout for that tint of green light and of course the squirrel.
+The above photo was taken at our local Shepard's Bush Conservation Area in Aurora, Ontario, so be on the lookout for that tint of green light and, of course, the squirrel.

 Witaj Anno, wspaniała wiewióreczka.
 Ja biegałem ostatnio za taką pół godziny, była bardzo ruda...wreszcie mi się udało ją dogonić, tylko że zdjęcia nie było, bo bateria padłą w aparacie:) Pozdrawiam.